 “It can be extremely stressful when we or someone we love becomes ill abroad.
 As well as the (very normal) physical and mental turmoil of illness, we often find ourselves dealing with additional challenges that are unique to international life.

 At the Families in Global Transition (FIGT) conference in March 2018, I got together with professional healthcare and vitality coach Carolyn Parse Rizzo for a “Kitchen Table Conversation” on exactly this topic.”

 Rita Rosenback and 7 other writers at MultiCultural Kid Blogs - Families in Global Transition Conference: Reflections

 “Once again, the magical FIGT conference atmosphere emerged instantly, from the morning of day one and I would love to be able to share this experience with many more of you at next year’s conference!”

 We hope you will join us too at next year’s conference.
-Sign up to the newsletter so you don't miss all our latest news.
+Sign up for our newsletter so you don't miss all our latest news.